 Issues surrounding separation should be addressed immediately.
 These issues often include child support, spousal support, division of assets, what will be done with the matrimonial home, who will have custody of the children, how decisions regarding children will be made, and who will spend time with the children and at what times (an access schedule).

-To determine if spouses are in fact living separate and apart, courts look at factors such as whether they
+When determining if spouses are in fact living "separate and apart," the courts will look at certain factors, such as whether or not they: